UMaine-NMD-211-Fall-2020/Lab5-IntroToArduino/README.md

 4. What would you be interested in doing with an Arduino?
 Write a paragraph, describing either muliple projects of interest or describing one project in depth.

 5. Use Arduinio LED to send a Morse Code message.
-Class use recommended.
+Class or function use recommended.
 Zip & Google Drive or Github.
 Make video of it.

 6. **Extra** Add extra leds to your setup, and make something interesting with lots of leds.
 Document as done above.